Metrication in Australia: Metrication of horse racing

 An early change was the metrication of horse racing.
-This was facilitated because the furlong (one-eighth of a mile) is close to 200 m.
-Therefore, the Melbourne Cup was changed from 2 mi to 3,200 m, a reduction of 19 m or about 0.6%.
+This was facilitated because the furlong (1/8 mi) is close to 200 m.
+Therefore, the Melbourne Cup was changed from 2 mi to 3,200 m, a reduction of about 19 m or about 0.6%.
 The first metric Melbourne Cup was raced in November 1972.

 Metrication of weather reporting and forecasts

 When the Australian Bureau of Meteorology was enlisted to introduce the metric system for weather reporting and forecasts, its public relations officer, Godfrey Wiseman, coined a series of jingles to educate the public, using the terms frosty fives, tingling tens, temperate twenties, thirsty thirties and fiery forties to describe human sensation to temperatures in degrees Celsius.
 This was very successful because the public soon became aware of the significance of the descriptions.

-At the culmination of this campaign, weather reports and forecasts in both Fahrenheit and Celsius were provided for one month only.
+At the culmination of this campaign, weather reports and forecasts in both Fahrenheit and Celsius were provided for only one month.
 After that, from 1 September 1972, only Celsius measurements were given for temperature.

-Similarly, wind speed was reported only in kilometres per hour (km/h) from 1 April 1973 and rainfall was reported in millimetres – with river depths, snow depths and waves reported in metres – from 1 January 1974.
+Similarly, wind speed was reported only in kilometres per hour (km/h) from 1 April 1973, and rainfall was reported in millimetres – with river depths, snow depths and waves reported in metres – from 1 January 1974.